Key Issues Moving Through the MAGA-hijacked Courts

 -

-A Trump-appointed judge in Texas said likely not.
+A Trump-appointed judge in Texas said no.

 -